Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Coherent quantum GD hairy black holes

 A more illustrative view of our results is depicted in Fig. \ref{fig:f(r, alpha)}, for some values of $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.

-Fig. \ref{fig:f(r, alpha)} shows the two-dimensional profile of the the coherent quantum GD hairy metric function $f(r,\alpha)$ as a function of the radial coordinate and the hairy parameter, for different choices of the ratios $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.
-For parameter sets with larger $R_{\rm Q}/R_{\rm M}$, the coherent quantum GD hairy metric function $f(r,\alpha)$ exhibits a steep increment near the inner region, followed by a rapid suppression and a smooth approach to its asymptotic regime.
-On the other hand, configurations with smaller $R_{\rm Q}/R_{\rm M}$ display a milder radial dependence and a smoother evolution in terms of the hairy parameter $\alpha$, indicating that the combined effect of $R_{\rm s}$ and $R_{\rm Q}$ primarily controls the near-core structure of the coherent quantum GD hairy solution.
+{Fig. \ref{fig:f(r, alpha)} shows the three-dimensional profile of the the coherent quantum GD hairy metric function $f(r,\alpha)$ as a function of the radial coordinate and the hairy parameter, for different choices of the ratios $R_{\rm s}/R_{\rm M}$ and $R_{\rm Q}/R_{\rm M}$.
+For the parameter sets shown in panels (a) and (b), the metric function exhibits a pronounced non-monotonic radial profile, characterized by a sharp decrease in the inner core region followed by a smooth increase towards an asymptotic value far from the core.
+The panels (c) and (d), as the parameters vary, reveal a qualitative transition to smoother and predominantly monotonic profiles for the metric function, as well as lesser values of $f(r, \alpha)$ in comparison with the other two panels.
+In all four panels, the metric function exhibits a milder dependence on the hairy parameter $\alpha$, indicating that the near-core structure of the solution is primarily controlled by the combined effect of $R_{\rm s}$ and $R_{\rm Q}$.}